Fix touch target size for better accessibility

 Target size directly correlates with Interaction to Next Paint (INP) and Mobile Usability.

-- INP (Interaction to Next Paint): When users struggle to tap a small button, they often tap repeatedly or mistakenly tap adjacent elements.
-This "rage clicking" or mis-clicking signals poor responsiveness and user frustration, which can degrade your Core Web Vitals metrics.
+2. INP (Interaction to Next Paint): Users tap repeatedly or mistakenly tap adjacent elements when buttons are too small.
+Rage clicking and mis-clicking signal poor responsiveness and break your Core Web Vitals metrics.

-- Run Lighthouse again and check the target-size audit
+1. Run Lighthouse again and check the target-size audit.

-- Test on an actual mobile device with your thumb
+2. Test on an actual mobile device with your thumb.

-- Verify you can tap each target without accidentally hitting adjacent elements
+3. Verify you can tap each target without hitting adjacent elements.

-- Check that focus rings are visible and sized appropriately
+4. Check that focus rings are visible and sized appropriately.

-- Only sizing the icon, not the button — A 16px icon needs a 44px clickable area around it, not just a 16px button.
+• Only sizing the icon, not the button: A 16px icon needs a 44px clickable area.
+Don't just size the icon.

-- Forgetting about links in body text — Inline links need adequate line-height or padding to be tappable.
-Consider
+• Forgetting about links in body text: Inline links need adequate line-height or padding.
+Use padding: 8px 0 with display: inline-block.

-padding: 8px 0withdisplay: inline-block. - Dense navigation menus on mobile — Footer link lists and nav menus often cram items together.
-Use adequate padding and consider expanding touch areas.
+• Dense navigation menus on mobile: Footer links and nav menus often cram items together.
+Use adequate padding to expand touch areas.

 Target size issues often appear alongside:

-Touch target issues multiply across sites with repeated UI patterns like navigation, footers, and card layouts.
-Unlighthouse audits every page on your site, helping you identify which templates and components need attention rather than checking pages one by one.
+Touch target issues multiply across sites with repeated UI patterns.
+Unlighthouse audits every page on your site to identify which templates and components need attention.